IlonaSilverwood/pan-docs/Lua-introduction.md

 are marshaled to Lua directly, avoiding the overhead of writing JSON to stdout and reading it from stdin.

-Here is an example of a Lua filter that converts strong emphasis to small caps:
+For example, this Lua filter converts strong emphasis to small caps:

 ``` lua
 return {